Luguentz Dort Player Props: Thunder vs. Clippers

 Luguentz Dort Insights vs. the Clippers

-- This season, he's put up 11.5% of the Thunder's attempted field goals, as he's averaging 11.8 per contest.
+- Dort is responsible for attempting 11.5% of his team's field goal attempts this season with 11.8 per game.

-- He's taken 5.5 threes per game, or 14.7% of his team's shots from beyond the arc this season.
+- He's knocked down 1.9 threes per game, or 13.9% of his team's makes from beyond the arc this season.

 - The Thunder average the sixth-most possessions per game with 104.9.
-His opponents, the Clippers, have a middling offensive tempo, ranking 18th with 100.9 possessions per contest.
+His opponents, the Clippers, have one of the slowest tempos with 100.9 possessions per contest.

-- Allowing 112.6 points per contest, the Clippers are the 10th-ranked squad in the NBA defensively.
+- Defensively, the Clippers are ranked ninth in the NBA, giving up 112.4 points per contest.

-- Conceding 43.2 rebounds per contest, the Clippers are the 14th-ranked team in the league.
+- On the glass, the Clippers have allowed 43.2 rebounds per game, which puts them 14th in the NBA.

-- The Clippers are the 10th-ranked squad in the NBA, giving up 24.8 assists per contest.
+- Conceding 24.7 assists per game, the Clippers are the 10th-ranked team in the league.

-- Conceding 12.2 made 3-pointers per game, the Clippers are the 13th-ranked squad in the NBA.
+- The Clippers are the 13th-ranked squad in the NBA at allowing threes, giving up 12.2 made 3-pointers per contest.

 Luguentz Dort vs. the Clippers